weaveworks/scope/README.md

 <img src="imgs/terminals.png" width="200" alt="Launch a command line." align="right">

-Interact with your containers directly: pause, restart, and stop containers.
+Interact with your containers directly: pause, restart and stop containers.
 Launch a command line.
 All without leaving the scope browser window.

 ### Extend and customize via plugins